guyinwonder168/ai-proxy/.kilocode/rules/memory-bank/context.md

 ## Current Work Focus

 As of 2025-08-23, the AI Proxy Server has undergone significant architectural improvements and is now in a stable, production-ready state with enhanced security, performance, and maintainability.
+The project has been forked to continue development with new features and improvements.

 ### Recent Major Improvements